Georgios-Grigoriou/data-engineering-zoomcamp-homework/week_1_gcp_terraform/MyNotes.md

 - **terraform state**: Validate the configuration
 - **terraform show**:Inspect the current state using t
 - **terraform destroy**: Destroy Terraform Infrastructure

+Change Infrastructure

+9min
+Terraform
+Terraform

+Add bookmark
+In the previous tutorial, you created your first infrastructure with Terraform: a VPC network.
+In this tutorial, you will modify your configuration, and learn how to apply changes to your Terraform projects.

+Infrastructure is continuously evolving, and Terraform was built to help manage resources over their lifecycle.
+When you update Terraform configurations, Terraform builds an execution plan that only modifies what is necessary to reach your desired state.

+When using Terraform in production, we recommend that you use a version control system to manage your configuration files, and store your state in a remote backend such as Terraform Cloud or Terraform Enterprise.